poihierro/postcodes/README.md

 Query for Philippine postcodes and geolocations over HTTP.
 This is a fork of postcodes.io and will be used specifically to assist Philippine businesses and internet users to locate a postcode in the Philippines

-Documentation can be found at [postcodes.io](http://postcodes.io)
+Documentation can be found at [postcodes.io](http://postcodes.io) PostCode and Area Code information can be found at [zip-codes.philsite.net/] (http://zip-codes.philsite.net/)

 ## Requirements